Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Don't just memorize that "Type I = rejecting a true null"—understand why we set significance levels, how sample size affects power, and what trade-offs researchers face when designing studies.
-The exam loves asking you to identify which error is more serious in a given context or to explain what would happen if you changed α.
+Don't just memorize that "Type I = rejecting a true null."
+Understand why we set significance levels, how sample size affects power, and what trade-offs researchers face when designing studies.
+The exam frequently asks you to identify which error is more serious in a given context or to explain what would happen if you changed .
 Master the underlying logic, and you'll be ready for both multiple-choice questions and FRQs that ask you to interpret errors in real scenarios.

 When you perform a hypothesis test, you're making a binary decision: reject or fail to reject .
 Since you never know the true state of reality, either decision could be wrong.

-Compare: Type I vs. Type II errors—both involve incorrect conclusions, but Type I means seeing something that isn't there while Type II means missing something that is.
-On FRQs, always connect the error type to the specific context (e.g., "concluding the new drug works when it doesn't" for Type I).
+Compare: Type I vs. Type II errors both involve incorrect conclusions, but Type I means seeing something that isn't there while Type II means missing something that is.
+On FRQs, always connect the error type to the specific context (e.g., "concluding the new drug lowers blood pressure when it actually doesn't" for Type I, or "failing to conclude the drug works when it really does" for Type II).

-Compare: Sampling error vs. selection bias—sampling error is random variation that decreases with larger , while selection bias is systematic distortion that persists regardless of sample size.
-The AP exam frequently tests whether students understand this distinction.
+Compare: Sampling error vs. selection bias is a distinction the AP exam frequently tests.
+Sampling error is random variation that decreases with larger , while selection bias is systematic distortion that persists regardless of sample size.
+If a question asks what problem cannot be solved by collecting more data, think bias.

 Even with good data and correct calculations, you can draw wrong conclusions about what the results mean.

-Compare: Confounding vs. Simpson's Paradox—both involve hidden variables distorting conclusions, but confounding obscures a relationship while Simpson's Paradox can actually reverse an apparent relationship when you look at subgroups.
+Compare: Confounding and Simpson's Paradox both involve hidden variables distorting conclusions, but confounding obscures a true relationship (or creates a false one), while Simpson's Paradox can actually reverse an apparent relationship when you look at subgroups.

 Running many tests on the same data inflates your overall error rate in ways that single-test reasoning doesn't capture.

-Compare: Multiple comparison error vs. survivorship bias—multiple comparison error inflates false positives from running too many tests, while survivorship bias creates false conclusions by examining an incomplete dataset.
-Both require thinking beyond the data you can see.
+Compare: Multiple comparison error inflates false positives from running too many tests, while survivorship bias creates false conclusions by examining an incomplete dataset.
+Both require thinking beyond the data right in front of you.

 | Concept | Best Examples |